-In the end, much of the new Razer Blade’s value proposition lies in its seemingly inimitable design, as many rivaling options can get you the same performance for a little less cash.
-It’s certainly enough for this editor to drop the extra money, but we’re not everyone.
+Basically, the Razer Blade 15’s value proposition lies in its unique design, as many rivaling options can get you the same hardware for less cash.
+It’s definitely not enough for this editor to fork over the extra cash, but we’re not everyone.

-Speaking of which, this model is by far the best looking Razer Blade crafted to date.
-Still clad in an all-black, unibody aluminum shell, the Blade adopts a far more angular shape this time around, while toning down the lighting to just the keyboard and Razer logo on the lid.
+Speaking of which, the Razer Blade 15 is the best looking gaming laptop Razer has made yet.
+Still clad in an all black, unibody aluminum shell, the Blade adopts a far more angular shape this time around, while toning down the lighting to just the keyboard and Razer logo on the lid.

-Meanwhile, Razer make great strides in shrinking down the Blade’s profile, claiming to have made the ‘world’s smallest 15.6-inch gaming laptop’ at 0.66 inches (16.76mm) thin on the GTX 1060 model, which is tenths of an inch thinner than these aforementioned rivals.
-It’s also just under 14 inches (355mm) wide, thanks to new, thinner screen bezels.
+At the same time, great efforts have been made in shrinking down the Razer Blade’s profile, with the manufacturer claiming to have made the ‘world’s smallest 15.6-inch gaming laptop’ at 0.66 inches (16.76mm) thin on the GTX 1060 model, which is tenths of an inch thinner than its aforementioned rivals.
+It also comes in at under 14 inches (355mm) wide, thanks to a new, thinner screen bezel.

-Luckily – and other laptop makers, take note – Razer was able to keep the webcam to its proper position above the screen while implementing narrow bezels.
+Fortunately – and other laptop makers, listen up – the Razer Blade keeps the webcam to its proper position above the screen while implementing narrow bezels.

-However, despite its small size and thinness, it’s also rather dense, weighing half a pound heavier than MSI’s latest 15-inch gaming laptop.
-While Razer also managed to reduce the size of its laptop’s charging brick, this still altogether makes for a heavier weight on your back than other thin-and-light gaming laptops, and heftier than we expected.
+However, despite the Razer Blade’s small size and thinness, it’s also rather dense, weighing half a pound heavier than MSI’s latest 15-inch gaming laptop.
+While Razer has also managed to reduce the size of its charging brick, it’s still heavier overall than other thin and light gaming laptops, and heavier than we would expect.

 Beyond an intense streamlining, the Razer Blade design is much of what was found before, only larger.
 Of course, the keyboard feels fantastic, offering some of the punchiest feedback and smooth travel we’ve experienced on an island-style keyboard.